syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### connectors.targetDecorator.shape `enum`
 {:#members:connectors-targetdecorator-shape}

-Defines the shape of the target decorator See <a href="global.html#DecoratorShapes">DecoratorShapes</a>
+Defines the shape of the target decorator.
+See <a href="global.html#decoratorshapes">DecoratorShapes</a>

 #### Default Value